 Water, yes….and something else.
 I’ll give you one guess.
 It starts with S and ends with -UGAR!

 How do I know?

-Based on the above nutrition facts this medium smoothie contains 330 calories total. one serving of REAL fruit with 15 grams of carbohydrates about 65-70 calories.
+Based on the above nutrition facts this medium smoothie contains 330 calories total.
+One serving of REAL fruit with 15 grams of carbohydrates is about 65-70 calories.
 There is a teeny amount of protein and almost no fat in fruit, so most of those calories come from the natural sugars.
 The added protein in this smoothie is 19 grams, which equals another 76 calories (4 calories per gram).
 The single gram of fat gives us 9 calories (9 calories per gram).
 That leaves about 150 calories in this smoothie unaccounted for.
 It’s not from the fruit, it’s not from the protein, and it’s not from the fat.
 It’s from added sugars. about 39 grams to be specific.
 How many teaspoons is that?
 ALMOST TEN.

 If you read my most recent article The Truth About Sugar, you’ll know that that is the SAME amount of sugar that is in a can of pop.

 So sure, you’re getting that 19 grams of protein and a single serving of fruit (but trust me, it ain’t really real fruit in my opinion), but you’re also drinking a can of coke alongside it.

 They won’t tell you that in the commercial.

 Don’t forget to subscribe to my blog so you get all of my articles delivered right to your inbox!